-The pros and con of rent to own.
+The pros and cons of rent to own

 Many families are anxious to stop renting, but not quite ready to purchase, and have had thoughts of whether rent to own is a good stepping stone to reach their end goal.
 The main reason most tenants/buyers consider this option of purchasing vs. traditional methods is usually for one of the following three reasons:

 - Not enough job history or verifiable income, or

 - Too much existing open credit causing debt-to-income ratio to be off the charts.

 All these reasons are valid and could hinder pre-approval to purchase a home in the Wilmington, North Carolina area.
 Families should know that, in most cases, the seller/landlord will require a sizable down payment at the time you enter into the agreement.
 Most landlords/sellers will charge you more on a monthly basis than a regular rental amount and agree to apply a portion of that payment toward your purchase.
 The purchase price of the home is negotiated at the beginning, so, if you’re doing an agreement in the peak market and the market declines, it could cause some problems.
 The lease/purchase agreement will require you to exercise your right to purchase by a specific ‘end date.’
 If you fail to exercise your right to purchase by that ‘end date,’ all monies paid upfront and set aside toward the purchase price could be forever forfeited and lost to the tenant/buyer.
 Most agreements will also say that the tenant/buyer is responsible for all repairs and maintenance of the home.
 With so much at stake, it is very important for the tenant/buyer to know that they can turn things around within the allotted timeframe to get a mortgage.
 One thing 2020 taught all of us is that life can take a sharp turn in the road with no notice.